sakuli/sakuli.github.io/content/docs/01_getting_started.md

 {{< /highlight >}}

 Setups on other distributions might differ.

-The installation process is an open issue and will be enhanced in the near future, so using Sakuli becomes even more enjoyable!
+The installation process is an open issue and will be enhanced in the near future, so using Sakuli will become even more enjoyable!

 #### Sakuli Installation

-Still in our newly created project, we will install Sakuli by running
+In our newly created project, we will now install Sakuli by running

 {{< highlight bash >}}
 npm i @sakuli/cli